 The Candy Kitchen is a Granville Island institution.
 As I child I couldn’t visit without gobbling up a big hunk of peanut brittle.
 If Pez is your thing, you will love the Candy Kitchen as their supply of the hard candy in character-themed containers is unbeatable.

 Candyland (3710 4151 Hazelbridge Way, in Aberdeen Centre)

 You can stock up online or visit their store in Aberdeen Centre.
 Candyland is the perfect spot to stock up on Asian sweets and candies.
 You can qualify for a Candy Card (10% off future purchases) with an initial purchase of $20+.

 Into Chocolate Candy and Confections (17449 Highway 10, Suite 127)

 Charming location and delicious homemade fudge make Into Chocolate Candy and Confections a destination shop.
 You can find them located in both Cloverdale and Fort Langley.

 Into Chocolate Candy and Confections (180 – 9220 Glover Road)

 Known for their fresh fudge and chocolate creations, Into Chocolate Candy and Confections is a delight for the sweet tooth.
 Chocolate from around the world and oodles of sugary delights make decision-making a bit challenging.

 Clayburn Village Store & Tea Shop (34810 Clayburn Road)

-Did I miss a candy store in your community?
-Please let me know and I will update our list.
-I’m always looking for a new sweet shoppe to check out.
+Did we miss a candy store in your community?
+Please let me know and we will update our list.
+We are always looking for a new sweet shoppe to check out.
 Happy indulging!